5 Facts about Military Challenge Coins You Didn't Know

 Challenge coins are custom coins that feature the emblem of an organization or group.
 They began as a unique tradition in the military, but have spread to other organizations such as fire departments, businesses, nonprofits, schools, and more.

 Military challenge coins are collector’s items cherished by many.
 They give the owner a sense of belonging and solidarity with a group or organization.
-It is not surprising that many people want to have one for its aesthetic value, sentimental value, and collectibility.
+Unsurprisingly, many people want to have one for its aesthetic value, sentimental value, and collectibility.

 Challenge coins are given to members of the military to show membership in a particular group, squad, or base.
 They also can be issued for specific deployments or battles.
 Among veterans and collectors, Navy challenge coins are popular.

-2. Since 1992, presidents have had their own exclusive challenge coins
+2. Since 1992, presidents have had their exclusive challenge coins

 Every U.S. President since Bill Clinton has had their own custom challenge coins They can be awarded to anyone in any branch of the United States military, regardless of rank or affiliation with the president.
-It has been used as a tool for several generations now, and most Presidents since FDR have had their own “challenge” coin.
+It has been used as a tool for several generations, and most Presidents since FDR have had their “challenge” coin.

 3. There are rules and traditions associated with challenge coins